mounirlamouri/mounir.lamouri.fr/content/presentation-about-mozilla-at-insa-lyon.md

-Title: Lecture about Mozilla at INSA Lyon
+Title: Presentation about Mozilla at INSA Lyon
 Date: 2009-11-17 11:11
 Tags: insa lyon, mozilla

-Last Friday (November 13 2009), I gave a lecture/conference titled *Mozilla and its technologies* in the context of the [Mozilla Campus Reps](http://www.spreadfirefox.com/campusreps) program.
+Last Friday (November 13 2009), I gave a presentation titled *Mozilla and its technologies* in the context of the [Mozilla Campus Reps](http://www.spreadfirefox.com/campusreps) program.
 Indeed, I am a Mozilla Campus Rep at [INSA Lyon](http://www.insa-lyon.fr/en), my university.

-The lecture had four parts.
+The presentation had four parts.
 First of them was a classic presentation of Mozilla and Netscape history.
 Then, a presentation of some Mozilla projects like applications, libraries, tools and especially [Mozilla Labs](https://mozillalabs.com/).
 The real technical part was about the Mozilla Platform (Gecko, XUL, ...).
 To complete, the Open Web and web standards.

 Everything went well.
-I planned to give a 30-minute to 45-minute length lecture with 15 minutes of questions but it looks like I had a lot of things to say and I talked one hour long.
+I planned to give a 30-minute to 45-minute length presentation with 15 minutes of questions but it looks like I had a lot of things to say and I talked one hour long.
 Fortunately, there wasn't a lot of questions so I finished in time.
 The most important is I had only good feedback which is pretty cool for